 If you want to create a Damath board, follow the steps below:

 - ¼ illustration board or 15” x 20” wooden board

 - Black-ink pen

 - Optional: Plastic Cover

 Step 2: Using your blank-ink pen, trace a rectangular frame at least 1 inch away from the edge of the cardboard.
 Make sure that your cardboard is in portrait orientation.

 Step 3: Create 64 squares inside the frame using horizontal and vertical lines.
 Each square must be 1.5 inches wide and 2 inches long.

-Step 4: Write the numbers 0 – 7 on the borders of the board.
-For the vertical (left and right) borders, 0 must be at the bottom while seven is on the top.
-For the horizontal borders (top and bottom), 0 must be on the left while seven is on the right.
+Step 4: Write the numbers 0 – 7 on the board’s borders.
+For the vertical (left and right) edges, 0 must be at the bottom, while seven is at the top.
+For the horizontal edges (top and bottom), 0 must be on the left, while seven is on the right.
 Please refer to the illustration below.